forta-network/docs/docs/sdk.md

 console.log(`found ${transfers.length} transfer events`);
 ```

 The underlying library used for decoding event logs is [ethers.js](https://docs.ethers.io/v5/).
 The Javascript SDK uses the ethers.js [`parseLog`](https://docs.ethers.io/v5/api/utils/abi/interface/#Interface--parsing) method and returns an array of [`LogDescription`](https://docs.ethers.io/v5/api/utils/abi/interface/#LogDescription) objects (which we modified to also include the originating `address` of the log).
-To better understand usage, see the [Javascript filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-js) agent.
+To better understand usage, see the [Javascript filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-js) bot.

 ### filterFunction